 \subsection{Semi-Supervised Variational Autoencoders}

-Variational auto-encoders (VAEs) \cite{Kingma2013, Rezende2014} offer a modelling paradigm that can give us both of these properties.
-The semi-supevised VAE (SSVAE) proposed in \citet{Kingma2014a} is a simple extension for semi-supervised learning.
+We attack this problem using Variational auto-encoders (VAEs) \cite{Kingma2013, Rezende2014} as they offer a modelling paradigm that can give us both of these properties.
+The semi-supervised VAE (SSVAE) proposed in \cite{Kingma2014a} is a simple extension for semi-supervised learning.
 It has a continuous latent variable $\v{z}\in \mathbb{R}^{d_z}$ and a partially-observed class variable $y$.
 For $\mathcal{D}_\mathrm{u}$ we only have input data $\v{x}$, so for each $\v{x}$ there is a corresponding latent variable $y$.
-For $\mathcal{D}_\ell$ we have observed $y$, so $y$ is not a latent variable In \citet{Kingma2014a} the joint distribution is:
+For $\mathcal{D}_\ell$ we have observed $y$, so $y$ is not a latent variable.
+In \cite{Kingma2014a} the joint distribution is: